buraksecer/go-api-boilerplate/README.md

-# go-api-boilerplate
-let's do it simply
+# let's do it simply